helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>I'm just part of a tradition of people who aren't pleased.</h3 quote>
+<h3 quote align='center'>Dreams take you beyond what you think you can do in life.</h3 quote>

 ---